 8.1.
-As has always been the case, sick leave records will continue to be reviewed over a rolling 4 year period.
-That means that where a teacher has a sick absence on or after 1 September 2014 and has been paid more than 183 days sick leave in a rolling 4 year period, that teacher may find, him/herself moving immediately to half pay or TRR, as appropriate.
+Sick leave records will be reviewed over a rolling 4 year period.
+That means that where a special needs assistant has a sick absence on or after 1 September 2014 and has been paid more than 183 days sick leave in a rolling 4 year period, that special needs assistant may find, him/herself moving immediately to half pay or TRR, as appropriate.